keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

     * This automatically uploads the podcast to other platforms.
 * Oversee and arrange travel needs for Keelan.

-### Digital Communications Specialist - Meridith Graves
+### Digital Communications Specialist - Split in Two

 #### Role:
 To be the voice of the CGCS through social media, the CGCS's blog, and other digital platforms.
 This role includes managing the WordPress site, social media, and contact with students, writers, and professors.
 This is a hybrid role that is mostly behind the camera but does interact with the above to produce material for the CGCS.